Nezhinskiy/logger-tg/README.md

 ## Configuration
 Custom Log Handlers
-`tg-logger` allows for custom log handlers, enabling you to log to files, console, and Telegram simultaneously.
+`logger-tg` allows for custom log handlers, enabling you to log to files, console, and Telegram simultaneously.

 ```python
 from logging.handlers import TimedRotatingFileHandler